ehmicky/cross-platform-node-guide/docs/4_terminal/shell.md

   shells.
 - projects like [modernish](https://github.com/modernish/modernish).

-However this won't work on Windows which uses two other shells:
+However this won't work on Windows which uses two other shells by default:

 - [`cmd.exe`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cmd)
   which comes by default.